 Voterama In Congress

-WASHINGTON — Here’s how Minnesota’s members of Congress voted on major issues during the legislative week ending Feb.
-14.
+WASHINGTON — Here is how Minnesota’s members of Congress voted during the legislative week ending June 26.

-A yes vote was to send the proposed new deadline to the Senate.
+A yes vote was to override the presidential veto.

 Not voting: None